 Olympic weightlifters will hold on to the bar with the tips of one or two fingers only, letting it rest almost entirely on their shoulders.
 This position will put less strain on your wrist, but can cause shoulder pain and even bruising if you’re not used to it and the load is high.

-Crossfitters tend to use a full hand grip for this lift.
-It’s easier to teach to beginners and will not cause pain on the shoulder, but puts a lot more stress on the wrist joint and requires better wrist mobility.
+Crossfitters tend to use a full-hand grip for this lift.
+It’s easier to teach to beginners and will not cause pain in the shoulder, but puts a lot more stress on the wrist joint and requires better wrist mobility.

 However, some of us with poor wrist mobility may not be able to perform the lift with either of these grips, because the wrist joint is so tight, you’ll feel pain as soon as you try it.